Moore Dry Dock Company (Moore Shipbuilding)

 In addition to workers exposed to asbestos at Moore Dry Dock, many family members who never set foot on the shipyard were also exposed to the toxic minerals.

-Since workers generally did not wear protective gear and rarely changed clothes before leaving work, they would leave work with clothing filled with asbestos fibers that permeated throughout their homes.
+Workers generally did not wear protective gear and rarely changed clothes before leaving work.
+Many left work with clothing covered asbestos fibers that permeated throughout their homes.

 Asbestos Lawsuits Against Moore Dry Dock Company